 Expect to pay $20-60 an hour for a good programmer or about $40,000 to $100,000 as a general rule covering most programming needs.
 This number, of course, can go up or down depending on skillset and location, but it is a good starting point covering 90% of cases.

 What is A “Good” Programmer Anyhow?

-When looking for someone to help me on a project or full-time hire, I have 1 main objective: I want to find people who can progress without constant supervision or help.
+When looking for someone to help me on a project or full-time hire, I have 1 main objective: finding people who can progress without constant supervision or help.
 Some projects require more attention from the person holding the requirements, but hiring someone to do some programming should save you time or effort, or both.

 A “good” programmer is going to be able to help you accomplish your goals faster and without a ton of hand-holding.
 This is different from a junior developer who requires a lot of teaching and guidance.
 Many people make the mistake of thinking they want junior-level people to save money but often find themselves spending more time and effort restating requirements or correcting misinterpretations.

 Based on this, you can imagine how one’s abilities correlate to the programmer’s skill and how that might directly affect the pay they should receive.
 I can argue that paying more for the programmer will save you time and money in the long run.
 A good or even better than a good programmer will be worth magnitudes more than the lousy programmer, as a bad programmer can actually end up costing you money.

 How Will I Know if a Programmer is Good?

-When searching for a programmer, they often will post links to past work or a blog, etc. This is a great time to get to know them and how they might communicate with you in the project or on the job.
+When searching for a programmer, they often post links to past work or a blog, etc. This is a great time to get to know them and how they might communicate with you on the project or the job.

-[New version] Working with and hiring developers in a significant number of companies over the past 15 years.
-I can shed some light on this question.